morvenn/Techcom/how to work with github.md

 * a way of working
 * a way of thinking/operating/whatever you called it

-...while GitHub is a place where you can upload and store the code using git commands.
-You can also use a dedicated program, for example GitHub Desktop.
+...while GitHub is one of the places where you can upload and store the code using git commands.
+You can also do it using a dedicated program, for example GitHub Desktop.

 # GitHub Desktop